Afyonkarahisar: Late Bronze Age

-Ancient times
+Iron Age

+In the Iron Age, it was occupied by Phrygians and Lydians.

+Classical Age

-The top of the rock in Afyon has been fortified for a long time.
-It was known to the Hittites as Hapanuwa, and was later occupied by Phrygians, Lydians and Achaemenid Persians until it was conquered by Alexander the Great.
+The Achaemenid Persians occupied it until it was conquered by Alexander the Great.
 After the death of Alexander the city (now known as Akroinοn (Ακροϊνόν) or Nikopolis (Νικόπολις) in Ancient Greek), was ruled by the Seleucids and the kings of Pergamon, then Rome and Byzantium.

 Medieval period

 Akroinοn became an important fortress in the Armeniakon theme due to its strategic location and natural defences and was first mentioned in Byzantine history when it was attacked in 716 and 732 by Arab invaders.
 The Byzantine emperor Leo III renamed the city Nicopolis (Greek for "city of victory") after his victory over Arab besiegers under Abdallah al-Battal (who would become the famous Turkish literature figure of Battal Gazi) in 740.
 Since the 10th century it was also a bishopric of Phrygia Salutaris.

 After 1071 the town became part of the frontier zone between the Byzantine Empire and the invading Turks.

-The city was still held by the former in 1112 but was lost to the Sultanate of Rum at some time before 1146 when Manuel I Komnenos won a victory here.
+The city was still held by the former in 1112 but was lost to the Sultanate of Rum at some time before 1146 when Manuel I Komnenos won a victory there.
 The Turks were unable to firmly control the city until around 1210, renaming it to Kara Hissar ("black castle") after the ancient fortress situated upon a volcanic rock 201 meters above the town.
 Following the dispersal of the Seljuqs the town was occupied by the Sâhib Ata and then the Germiyanids.

 The castle was finally conquered by the Ottoman Sultan Beyazid I in 1392 but was lost after the invasion of Timur Lenk in 1402.
 It was recaptured in 1428 or 1429.